siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 This is part two of a tutorial series on Jekyll and Siteleaf.
 Be sure to check out part one on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).
 {: .note}

-## Collection approach
+## The collection approach

-One way to add tag pages to your Jekyll blog is to create a [collection](https://jekyllrb.com/docs/collections/) of tags, in the same way we did for authors in the [author page](/blog/author-pages-in-jekyll-and-siteleaf/) tutorial.
-Each document in the collection would represent a different tag.
+A simple, plugin-less way to add tag pages to your Jekyll blog is to create a tags [collection](https://jekyllrb.com/docs/collections/), in the same way we did for authors in the [previous tutorial](/blog/author-pages-in-jekyll-and-siteleaf/).
+Jekyll could then generate a page for each tag document in your collection.

-The Siteleaf blog uses this approach, for example.
-This lets us [give](/blog/tags/tutorial/) [fun](/blog/tags/jekyll/) [colors](/blog/tags/announcement/) to each tag page by setting up a `color` field for each tag document.
+The Siteleaf blog [uses](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) this approach, for example.
+This even gives us the flexibility to [add](/blog/tags/tutorial/) [fun](/blog/tags/jekyll/) [colors](/blog/tags/announcement/) to each tag page by setting up a `color` metadata field for each tag document.

+Since this approach doesn't require a plugin, your site can be readily published to GitHub Pages on Siteleaf's free Developer plan.
+{: .tip}

-Explore the Siteleaf blog [source code](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) or read more about this approach in the [author page](/blog/author-pages-in-jekyll-and-siteleaf/) tutorial.
+For more on this collection approach, explore the Siteleaf blog [source code](https://github.com/siteleaf/siteleaf.com/tree/master/_blog_tags) or read more in the tutorial on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).

-## Plugin approach
+## The plugin approach

 If you plan to use more than a dozen or so tags, a plugin can save you from having to create individual documents for each.
-This approach lets authors and content managers easily create new tags on the fly and have autocomplete available in the Siteleaf UI.
+This approach lets authors and content managers easily create new tags on the fly while still having autocomplete available in the Siteleaf UI.

 ![](/uploads/tags-select.gif)

 Third-party and custom plugins are available starting on the Team plan.
 {: .note}

 There are a number of plugins available for tags.
 TO DO: list them.

-Here, we show you how to set up tag pages on your Jekyll blog using the [`jekyll-tagging`](https://github.com/pattex/jekyll-tagging) plugin, which we use on the Collaborative Fund website.
+In this tutorial, we'll demonstrate how to set up tag pages on your Jekyll blog using the [jekyll-tagging](https://github.com/pattex/jekyll-tagging) plugin, which we at Oak used when building the [Collaborative Fund blog](http://www.collaborativefund.com/blog/).

 ### Install the plugin